Invested in the Future

 We are in a severe fiscal crisis.
 Our national debt has topped $22 trillion and is barreling towards $23 trillion.
 This is completely unsustainable.
 Our future security as a nation depends upon our getting this under control.
 This will be my top priority when I enter Congress.

 I support balanced budget laws and initiatives, short of a constitutional amendment.
 We need to eliminate the $136 billion of fraud and abuse as soon as possible.
 We also need to immediately budget only within our means, and also set a path towards debt elimination.
 This includes tax overhauls that would close loopholes for businesses and the highest earners.
 It also includes a realistic look at current expenditures in every federal department and tightening those individual budgets.
 Congress should not receive any pay raises until this occurs, and then they should only receive the same increase Social Security recipients receive until the debt is severely lowered.
 All proposed legislation should not only be priced by the OMB and GAO, but must also include a statement of fiscal responsibility, showing how this would be paid for while remaining within the balanced budget guidelines.

 While I support semi-privatizing of social security for future generations, I recognize the responsibility to ensure the social security payments for the current generation.
 There absolutely must be a reformation of the social security system.
 Shoring up for the present while modernizing for the future is vital.

 improve efficiency of entitlement programs

 This would include using block grants to states and cities to ensure that the funds to help individuals are being used in the most productive way.
 Local governments are also more able to eliminate fraud than the federal government can.

 Promote healthcare reforms

-that reduces the costs for average citizens, while recognizing that healthy competition could help spur healthcare innovation.
+that reduce the costs for average citizens, while recognizing that healthy competition could help spur healthcare innovation.